Obesity in Children and Teens

 - Socioeconomic factors.
 There is a strong tie between economic status and obesity.
 Obesity is more common among low-income people.
 In some places, people may have limited access to affordable healthy foods.
 Or they may not have a safe place to exercise.

 - Lifestyle choices.
 Overeating and an inactive lifestyle both contribute to obesity.
 A diet full of sugary, high-fat, and refined foods can lead to weight gain.
-So can a lack of regular exercise.
+So can a lack of regular exercise and lack of sleep.
 In children, watching TV and sitting at a computer can play a part.

-What are the symptoms of obesity in a teen?
+What are the symptoms of obesity in a child or teen?

 How is obesity diagnosed in a teen?

-Treatment depends on your teen’s symptoms, age, and health.
+Treatment depends on your child's symptoms, age, and health.
 It also depends on how severe the condition is.

 Treatment for obesity may include: